nondescryptid/opendoc-state-court-judgments/2019_SGDC_101/report.md

 49     Mr Shahidin had seemed keen to disavow himself from all dealings with Mr Fadli’s order after the initial call.
 There is, however, no cogent explanation why he had not simply informed Mr Zulkifli that Mr Fadli wished to place an order of _Ice_, and then leave this to Mr Zulkifli to follow through with Mr Fadli via his own means.
 Even if Mr Zulkifli did not have Mr Fadli’s number, Mr Shahidin could have easily provided this to him as Mr Fadli had been saved in his mobile phone contact list as “_Amad Jenggo_”

 50     Mr Shahidin’s account was that Mr Fadli had specifically asked him for Mr Zulkifli’s phone number when he called him on 2 August 2016.
-He states as follows to DPP Theong’s cross-examination[\[note: 58\]](#Ftn_58):
+He states as follows to DPP Theong’s cross-examination[^58]:

 QOkay.
-Now when Fadli called you asking for Ice on the 2nd of August, he didn’t ask to speak to ‘Beng[\[note: 59\]](#Ftn_59)’, right?
+Now when Fadli called you asking for Ice on the 2nd of August, he didn’t ask to speak to ‘Beng[^59]’, right?

 AHe ask me for ‘Beng’ number and then he ask me for Ice.